web-illinois/toolkit/src/components/il-page/README.md

 This component is used to create complete web pages.
 It has slots for the standard header and footer components, and it provides standard margins and line widths for page content.

+A page can contain HTML elements or toolkit components.
+Special layout components are available to create custom arrangements of page content.

-A basic HTML page using this component would look something like:
+## A sample HTML page

 ```html
 <!DOCTYPE html>